Create a Streaming pipeline

-A streaming pipeline is a collection of source and target configuration details and optionally specified advanced settings to enable your streaming agent to begin monitoring and consuming source database changes and streaming these changes to your destination.
+A Streaming pipeline is a set of source and target configuration details that enable your Streaming agent to monitor and consume changes from the source database, then stream these changes to the destination.

-Read Streaming pipelines for a deeper look at the concepts and architecture of streaming pipelines in the Data Productivity Cloud.
+Read Streaming pipelines overview for a deeper look at the concepts and architecture of Streaming pipelines in the Data Productivity Cloud.

 Prerequisites